ChainSafe/lodestar/docs/usage/key-management.md

 lodestar account wallet create --name primary --passphrase-file primary.pass
 ```

+This command will:

+- Create a hierarchical deterministic wallet identified with the name `primary`.
+This name can be arbitrary and is only used to reference the wallet in subsequent commands.
-A random strong password will be generated and stored in `primary.pass`.
+- Generate a random strong password and stored in `primary.pass`.

 <!-- prettier-ignore-start -->
 !!! info